bengalaq/zk-secureum-workshop-veridise/README.md

 # Secureum ZK Workshop '23

-Every directory has its quiz with their respective solutions.
+Every directory has its own quiz with the respective solutions.

 At Day 5, we were presented a protocol that simultaneously supports anonymously signaling (Semaphore from Ethereum Foundation) and anonymous NFT auctions.
 We were told to find as many vulns as we could in 2 days, which was sort of challenging.